qmackay/paleochrono/README.md

 You can have a look at the provided `AICC20123-Hulu` directory.
 You need to specify your prior scenarios for deposition rate (in all cases) and LID and thinning (for an ice core) and your age observations.
+Note that the .txt files should be space or tab separated values (do not use commas).

 You have five general files:
 - `parameters.yml`: contains general parameters for the